google/or-tools/ortools/sat/doc/scheduling.md

 ## Interval variables

-Intervals are constraints containing three integer variables (start, size, and end).
-Creating an interval constraint will enforce that start + size == end.
+Intervals are constraints containing three constant of affine expressions (start, size, and end).
+Creating an interval constraint will enforce that start

-4:15PM, Jun 20 To define an interval, we need to create three variables: start, size, and end.Then we create an interval constraint using these three variables.

-We give two code snippets the demonstrate how to build these objects in Python, C++, Java, and C\#.
++ size == end.

+The more general API uses three expressions to define the interval.
+If the size is fixed, a simpler API uses the start expression and the fixed size.

+Creating these intervals is illustrated in the following code snippets.

 ### Python code